 Hello and Welcome to the Wilson Central Choral Program!
 We are looking forward to meeting you.

-Chamber Choir – G05X12CCH sem 1 Audition required – Both Semesters required
+Chamber Choir – G05X12CCH Audition required

-Contemporary A Cappella – G05X12ECA sem 1 and/or 2 No Audition -Teacher approval required)
+Contemporary A Cappella – G05X12ECA sem 1 and/or 2 No Audition -Teacher approval required

-Contact Mrs. Morin at email@example.com if you have any issues with adding choir to your schedule for next year.
+Contact Mrs. Morin at email@example.com if you have any issues adding choir to your schedule for next year.

-Most choir members take choir every semester of their high school career and many graduate with honors and distinction.
+Most choir members take choir every semester of their high school career and most graduate with honors and distinction.
 The majority pursue other areas of study after high school but gain the benefits of dedication to a performing group when applying to college or for scholarships.

 Many college and university music departments offer a scholarship for participation in choir, even for non-music majors!